Home Status Check Payment Dates Latest News

 "No Employee Found" means your employer has not submitted your details to the UIF database.
 You must contact your employer urgently and ask them to register you and submit your contributions.
 If they refuse or are unresponsive, contact the Department of Labour on 0800 030 007.

 The UIF uses a sliding scale to ensure fairness.
-Workers earning lower salaries receive a higher percentage (up to 58%) of their salary as a benefit, while higher earners receive a lower percentage (minimum 38%).
-The formula is: Benefit Rate = 29.2% + (7,248/daily salary).
+Workers earning lower salaries receive a higher percentage (up to 60%) of their salary as a benefit, while higher earners receive a lower percentage (minimum 38%).
+The formula is: IRR% = 60% − 22% × (monthly salary ÷ R17,712) - sliding from 60% at the lowest incomes down to 38% at the R17,712 ceiling.
 The daily benefit is capped at R594 regardless of salary.

 Ready to claim your UIF?